Imagine for a minute that you’re looking to buy a new car.

 If you advertise your latest promotion as a “limited time offer” without disclosing a specific end date, it can increase the urgency for a customer to complete the purchase before the sale ends, and it allows you to gauge how long you’d like to run the promotion based on sales performance.

-Note: Urgency can be a double-edged sword
+Note: To create urgency can be a double-edged sword

 Creating urgency on your site can both decrease and increase friction.
 The goal of these tactics is to help nurture the user along the path to conversion, but overdoing it can lead to panic rather than urgency.
 Avoid using tools or plugins that appear to be ‘spammy’ from the user’s perspective.
 Based on user testing that our own team has conducted, we’ve found that countdown timers located on pop-ups or sale items are an immediate nuisance to the user.
 You’re not trying to trick your users into completing a purchase faster, you’re trying to improve the overall buying experience.